felixdoura/felixdoura/README.md

 <h1 align="center">Hello 👋, My name is Felix Doura</h1>
 <h3 align="center">A passionate Frontend and Backend developer from Buenos Aires, Argentina.
 I am currently looking forward for new opportunities, I love this lifestyle and working with computers.</h3>
+<h3 align="center">I can speak fluent English, Spanish and Italian and teamwork is one of my strengths.
+I see myself as a responsible person and as an achiever.<h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">